pi-hole/docker-pi-hole/README.md

 * `docker run -v /etc/pihole/whitelist.txt:/etc/pihole/whitelist.txt ...` (plus all of the minimum options added)
  * if you use this you should probably read the Advanced Usage section

 All of these options get really long when strung together in one command, which is why I'm not going to show all the full commands variations.
-This is where [https://docs.docker.com/compose/install/](docker-compose) yml files come in handy for representing [https://github.com/diginc/docker-pi-hole/blob/master/doco-example.yml](really long docker commands in a readable file format).
+This is where [docker-compose](https://docs.docker.com/compose/install/) yml files come in handy for representing [really long docker commands in a readable file format](https://github.com/diginc/docker-pi-hole/blob/master/doco-example.yml).

 ## Advanced Usage